-The Oregon Zoo is reopening its doors to the public on July 12.
+The Oregon Zoo is reopening its gates to the public on December 26.
 Here’s what you need to know before planning your visit.

 General admission ticket reservations are open.
 Visit the Oregon Zoo website to get your tickets.

 Staff will be stationed throughout the zoo to help monitor areas where lines can form.
 Physical distancing markers will be placed to assist guests in avoiding crowds.
-Zoo staff continuously clean high-touch surfaces like vending machines, tables and chairs.
-If a guest feels sick before their reservation, the zoo asks that they not visit the zoo.
+Zoo staff will clean high-touch surfaces like vending machines, tables and chairs throughout the day.
+If a guest feels sick before their reservation, the zoo asks that they not visit.

 Face coverings required